DiscipleTools/disciple-tools-theme/README.md

 ## Support

-If you need support, email us at supportXXXdisciple.tools, replacing XXX with the @ symbol.
+If you need support, email us at supportXXXdisciple.tools, replacing XXXX with the @ symbol.
 You can also read articles in our knowledge base at http://help.disciple.tools.

 ---